8 Unique Golf Experiences to Add to Your Georgia Vacation

 Play one of Reynolds Lake Oconee’s six award-winning golf courses with a brand new set of customized TaylorMade clubs that have been specially fit for your game!
 The Reynolds Kingdom of Golf by TaylorMade program will have you playing with your new clubs by the afternoon.
 It is one of only two such facilities in the country.

 Go Back to School

-Barnsley Resort in picturesque Adairsville recently opened a new golf school and hired former PGA touring pro Travis Nance as the master teaching professional.
+Barnsley Resort in picturesque Adairsville recently opened a new golf school.
 In addition to expert instruction, guests can fine tune their game with accurate feedback from state-of-the-art TrackMan technology, the same technology the pros use to analyze their swing.